IMOP-lab/SASAN-Pytorch/README.md

 <p align=center>
   Figure 11: Comparative assessment of parameters, FLOPs, and inference time for our proposed method versus classical models under uniform evaluation settings and computer configuration.
 </p>

+# Citation
+If SASAN is useful for your research,  please consider citing:

+    @article{huang2024sasan,
+      title={SASAN: Spectrum-Axial Spatial Approach Networks for Medical Image Segmentation}, author={Huang, Xingru and Huang, Jian and Zhao, Kai and Zhang, Tianyun and Li, Zhi and Yue, Changpeng and Chen, Wenhao and Wang, Ruihao and Chen, Xuanbin and Zhang, Qianni and others}, journal={IEEE Transactions on Medical Imaging},
+      year={2024},
+      publisher={IEEE}
+    }

+# Question
+if you have any questions, please contact 'j.huang@hdu.edu.cn'